Hilltops Council area

 - A smaller percentage of local workers employed as Clerical and Administrative Workers (10.9% compared to 13.8%)

-The largest changes in the jobs held by the in the Hilltops Council area workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Hilltops Council area between 2011 and 2016 were those employed as:

 - Labourers (+115 local workers)